ukusormus/plsaskme/README.md

 - Node.js script (using fs-extra)

 About some challenges I encountered:
-- different (mobile) browsers acting differently - responsive design
+- different (mobile) browsers acting up differently / responsive design in general
-- how to preload questions to avoid any visible stutter
+- how to preload questions to avoid wait
 - efficient CSS animations
-- what is actually important
+- focusing on the important, not nitpicking details

 The way questions reach users:
 0. **Gathering questions:** Google Forms, friends, other websites...